sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 So, there's this function.
 It's called a lot.
 More importantly, all those calls are on the critical path of a key user interaction.
 Let's talk about making it fast.

-TODO: add link to code for this blog post

 Spoiler: it's a dot product.

 ## Some background (or [skip to the juicy stuff](#the-target))